svrohith9/extract-emails-google/ReadMe.md

 # Email Extractor Library

-Extract email addresses and email metadata from Gmail into Google Sheets with filters for dates, subjects, attachments, and filenames.
-Designed as both a Google Apps Script library and a Gmail add-on UI.
+This project helps developers extract email addresses and message metadata from Gmail into a clean, structured Google Sheet.
+It is built as a reusable Apps Script library with an optional Gmail add-on UI, so teams can automate exports, audit inboxes, and build lightweight data workflows without standing up servers.

 ## Usage

 This project is free to use.
 If you plan to customize or extend it, please fork the repo and use your fork for changes and deployments.

+## What This Provides

+- A library API for scripted extraction workflows
+- A Gmail add-on UI for non-technical users
+- Filters for date ranges, subjects, names, attachments, and filenames
+- Export control for columns like from/to/cc, subject, date, and attachment info

 ## Quick Start (Library)